Encyclopedia of fire safety

 The minus of the lithium battery is combined with the GND of the modem and the GND of the converter

-Meanwhile, run the program on the computer.
+In the meantime, run the program on the computer.
 Pay attention to the settings:

-If you click on "Connect" and then start the module by applying BOOT through a 4.7K resistor to the ground, then the terminal will first display the inscription "MODEM: STARTUP", then, after a while, the inscription "+ PBREADY", which means that the telephone book, even though it may be empty:
+If you click on "Connection" and then start the module by applying BOOT through a 4.7K resistor to the ground, then first the message "MODEM:STARTUP" will be displayed in the terminal, then, after a while, the message "+PBREADY" will be displayed, which means that the phone number has been read. book, even though it may be empty:

-Under this spoiler, AT teams with examples
+Under this spoiler AT commands with examples

-View firmware version AT + GETVERS
+View AT+GETVERS firmware version

 These and many other commands can be viewed